Canonically consistent quantum master equation for proton-transfer reactions

 \section{Perturbative master equation}

+This section reviews the derivation of the Redfield and CCQME equation using a second-order perturbative expansion in the system-bath coupling $(H_{SB})$.
+Derivations can also be found, e.g., in Refs.~\citenum{Carmichael1999,Weiss2012,BreuerPetruccione2007,CohenTannoudji1998, GardinerZoller2004, WallsMilburn2008,Becker2022, BeckerDiss2022}.
 In the weak-coupling regime, the influence of the environment on the system can be addressed using perturbative methods applied to the system-bath interaction, $H _{SB}$.
 Initially, the system and bath are assumed to be uncorrelated

 where $\rho_B=e^{-\beta H_B}/Z_B$ is the thermal equilibrium state of the bath and $[H_B,\rho_B]=0$.
 The total density matrix in the interaction picture with respect to the free Hamiltonian is defined as